 -

-You must enter the following information (any fields with * are required):
+You must enter the following information (fields marked as required):

 -